wuyang1002431655/tango_with_django_19/manuscript/chapter6-models-templates-views.md

 {lang="python",linenos=off}
 	def index(request):
 		# Query the database for a list of ALL categories currently stored.
 		# Order the categories by no. likes in descending order.
 		# Retrieve the top 5 only - or all if less than 5.
 		# Place the list in our context_dict dictionary
 		# that will be passed to the template engine.

 		category_list = Category.objects.order_by('-likes')[:5]
 		context_dict = {'categories': category_list}

 		# Render the response and send it back!
 		return render(request, 'rango/index.html', context_dict)

 Here, the expression `Category.objects.order_by('-likes')`  queries the `Category` model to retrieve the top five categories.
 You can see that it uses the `order_by()` method to sort by the number of `likes` in descending order.
 The `-` in `-likes` denotes that we would like them in descending order (if we removed the `-` then the results would be returned in ascending order).
-Since a list of `Category` objects will be returned, we used Python's list operators to take the last five objects from the list i.e  `[:5]` and thus return a sub-list of `Category` objects.
+Since a list of `Category` objects will be returned, we used Python's list operators to take the first five objects from the list i.e  `[:5]` and thus return a sub-list of `Category` objects.

 With the query complete, we passed a reference to the list (stored as variable `category_list`) to the dictionary, `context_dict`.
 This